 - Defrost 2 sheets of puff pastry.
-I just leave these out on the counter while I prepare my other ingredients.
+I just leave these out on the counter to thaw while I prepare my other ingredients.

 - Fry the bacon rashers in a bit of oil for a few minutes each side until suitably cooked.
 Remove from heat and set aside.